wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-content-search/includes/2-design-content-searches.md

  -  For cloud-based users, their primary mailbox is in the cloud.
  -  For on-premises users, their primary mailbox is stored on-premises.

-This dual location of primary mailboxes originally limited searches of Teams' chat data to cloud-based users only because the Content Search tool in the Microsoft 365 Compliance center only targets cloud-based mailboxes.
+This dual location of primary mailboxes originally limited searches of Teams' chat data to cloud-based users only because the Content Search tool in the Microsoft Purview compliance portal only targets cloud-based mailboxes.
 However, Microsoft 365 addressed this limitation by including a cloud-based storage area (called a cloud-based mailbox for on-premises users) to store Teams' chat data for on-premises users.
-This design lets you use the Content Search tool in the Microsoft 365 Compliance center to search and export Teams' chat data for both on-premises and cloud-based users.
+This design lets you use the Content Search tool in the Microsoft Purview compliance portal to search and export Teams' chat data for both on-premises and cloud-based users.

 Messaging administrators must consider the following items when setting up and searching cloud-based mailboxes for on-premises users: